 0 % DV

 * Based on a 2,000 calorie diet

 ** Percent Daily Values are based on a 2,000-calorie diet

 Nutrition information per serving: 256 Calories; 117 Calories from fat; 13g Total Fat (3 g Saturated Fat; 8 g Monounsaturated Fat;) 83 mg Cholesterol; 346 mg Sodium; 7 g Total Carbohydrate; 1.4 g Dietary Fiber; 28 g Protein; 3.4 mg Iron; 4.3 mg NE Niacin; 0.6 mg Vitamin B6; 2.9 mcg Vitamin B12; 8.2 mg Zinc; 32.8 mcg Selenium; 75.6 mg Choline.

-This recipe is an excellent source of Protein, Iron, Niacin, Vitamin B6, Vitamin B12, Zinc, and Selenium; and a good source of Choline.
+This recipe is an excellent source of Protein, Niacin, Vitamin B6, Vitamin B12, Zinc, and Selenium; and a good source of Iron, and Choline.